 What does a professional radon testing home inspection include?

 A professional radon inspection will typically include the certified Home Inspector using one or more radon detection monitors in the home.
-These monitors will assess the current levels of radon in the soil, air, and/or water and how it is affecting the air inside the home.
-Here is an overview of types of devices that may be used during the test.
+These monitors will assess the current radon levels in the soil, air, and water and how it affects the air inside the house.
+Here is an overview of the devices that may be used during the test.

 Electret Ion Detectors

 This radon detector is lab-produced and has a Teflon disc inside, which undergoes charging with static electricity.
-The decay of materials that causes radon gas is ionic and will be immediately attracted to the Teflon disc, causing the electric charge to drop as more radon comes into contact with it.
-After testing is complete, the disc’s final charge level will be compared to the starting charge level to determine the level of radon in the home.
+The decay of materials that cause radon gas is ionic.
+It will be immediately attracted to the Teflon disc, causing the electric charge to drop as more radon comes into contact with it.
+After testing, the disc’s final charge level will be compared to the starting charge level to determine the home’s radon level.

 Alpha Track Detectors

-The alpha track detector includes a layer of film, usually made of plastic, that is used to catch alpha particles, which leaves a mark on the film.
+The alpha track detector includes a layer of film, usually made of plastic, to catch alpha particles, which leave a mark on the film.
 At the end of the test, a chemical treatment can be used to make each mark visible to the professional Inspector, who can then see if there are a lot, or only a few, marks left from the alpha particles.

 Charcoal Liquid Scintillation Device

-This device, also called a charcoal canister, has a charcoal filter that absorbs radon throughout the duration of the test.
-After the full time period of the test has elapsed, the test is sent to a lab where a liquid scintillation medium will detect how much radon has been absorbed.
+This charcoal canister device has a charcoal filter that absorbs radon throughout the test.
+After the full period of the test has elapsed, the test is sent to a lab where a liquid scintillation medium will detect how much radon has been absorbed.

 Continuous Radon Monitor

-The continuous radon monitor is an active test, unlike the three examples above, which are all passive tests.
-This monitor can detect the changing levels of radon alone, or a Home Inspector may opt to use this in conjunction with another type of radon test.
+Unlike the three examples above, the continuous radon monitor is an active test, which is all passive tests.
+This monitor can detect the changing levels of radon alone, or a Home Inspector may use this with another type of radon test.

 How to test for radon during a radon inspection?

-Professional radon testing includes examining of all potential causes of radon exposure, including the soil around the home, sometimes down to the third layer of the earth.
-Some inspections call to check for radon-contaminated water, which involves checking any private wells, public water supplies, and any groundwater sources.
+Professional radon testing includes examining all potential causes of radon exposure, including the soil around the home, sometimes down to the third layer of the earth.
+Some inspections call to check for radon-contaminated water, which involves checking private wells, public water supplies, and groundwater sources.

-The inside of the home is always tested during a radon inspection, and involves using radon monitors that are either passive or active tests.
-Prior to choosing which monitor is best for the home’s test, the Home Inspector and homeowner must discuss whether they are conducting a short-term or a long-term test for radon levels.
+The inside of the home is constantly tested during a radon inspection and involves using radon monitors that are either passive or active tests.
+Before choosing which monitor is best for the home’s test, the Home Inspector and homeowner must discuss whether they are conducting a short-term or a long-term test for radon levels.

-At the end of the testing period, if high levels of radon are detected, a comprehensive plan to resolve the issue and make the home safe must be created.
+At the end of the testing period, if high radon levels are detected, a comprehensive plan must be created to resolve the issue and make the home safe.

 Do’s and don’ts of radon home inspections for Home Inspectors